ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 The `top` version included in macOS provides some way to estimate/guess power consumption at the application level.
 You can execute `top -stats pid,command,cpu,idlew,power -o power -d -s3` for example.
 To interpret the data see [here](https://blog.mozilla.org/nnethercote/2015/08/26/what-does-the-os-x-activity-monitors-energy-impact-actually-measure/) for example.

+If you're not sure how to interpret data please stop here and rely on `Activity Monitor.app` instead.

 ### pmset

 `pmset` is the tool of choice to 'manipulate power management settings' and to get an idea what's going on behind the scenes.